Apple iPhone 17 Pro vs Moto g stylus 5G (2024)

 Who should buy each?

-Choose the Moto g stylus 5G (2024) if: you prefer a large display for media consumption, want a built-in stylus for creativity, or are looking to save money on your next phone.
-(6.7" display, 5000 mAh battery)
+Choose the Moto g stylus 5G (2024) if: you want a larger 6.7" display for gaming, a built-in stylus for productivity, or excellent battery life with 5000mAh.

 Conclusion